MohammadHasan249/Game/phase2/README.txt

     We accidentally did all our work for phase 2 in the phase 1 folder please mark everything in the phase 1 folder
 	- The UML is in this phase2 folder
-    Sometimes android studio will give errors right after cloning but that is all solved when we click run, we tested this multiple times and the game should work by clicking run despite Android studio indicating errors

 - Button Click Game (Whack-A-Button):
     Once you choose your customizations, start this game and every second or so, you'll see a button